 - 7.1.1 The training provider has clear, documented selection policies and principles that can be implemented and sustained in practice.
-The policies and principles support merit-based selection, can be consistently applied and prevent discrimination and bias.
-These policies are publicly available. - 7.1.2 The processes for selection into the vocational medical training programme: - use the published criteria and weightings (if relevant) based on the training provider's selection principles - are evaluated with respect to validity, reliability and feasibility - are transparent, rigorous and fair - are capable of standing up to external scrutiny - include a process for formal review of decisions in relation to selection which is outlined to candidates prior to the selection process. - 7.1.3 The training provider facilitates and supports recruitment and selection of Māori trainees. - 7.1.4 The training provider publishes the mandatory requirements of the vocational medical training programme, such as periods of rural training, and/or for rotation through a range of training sites so that trainees are aware of these requirements prior to selection.
+The policies and principles support merit-based selection and can be consistently applied.
+These policies are publicly available. - 7.1.2 The processes for selection into the vocational medical training programme: - use the published criteria and weightings (if relevant) based on the training provider's selection principles - are evaluated with respect to validity, reliability and feasibility - are transparent, rigorous and fair - are free from discrimination and bias - are capable of standing up to external scrutiny - include a process for formal review of decisions in relation to selection which is outlined to candidates prior to the selection process. - 7.1.3 The training provider ensures equitable recruitment and selection of trainees who identify as Māori. - 7.1.4 The training provider publishes the mandatory requirements of the vocational medical training programme, such as periods of rural training, and/or for rotation through a range of training sites so that trainees are aware of these requirements prior to selection.
 The criteria and process for seeking exemption from such requirements are made clear. - 7.1.5 The training provider monitors the consistent application of selection policies across training sites and/or regions.

 - a.
+MCNZ supports a diverse medical workforce which reflects New Zealand's Indigenous Māori needs and rights and general demographics and health needs.
 The MCNZ does not endorse any one selection process; it recognises that there is no one agreed method of selecting the most appropriate trainees and supports diverse approaches that include both academic and vocational considerations. - b.
-The MCNZ draws on the Medical Training Review Panel commissioned the report from 1998, Trainee Selection in Australian Medical Colleges (see also Appendix 1).
-This report describes good practice in the selection of trainees into specialist medical programmes.
-These standards draw on that report5. - c.
 The training provider has a leadership role in the development of the criteria for selection of entrants into training for the vocational scope of practice.
 Trainees are both postgraduate students in vocational medical programmes and employees of the health services.
 This may cause tension between selection into a vocational medical programme and employment.
 The MCNZ expects collaboration between the training provider and other stakeholders to determine selection criteria and processes.
-Training selection panel members on selection processes will add to the rigour of this process. - d.
+Training selection panel members on selection processes will add to the rigour of this process. - c.
 Selection into a vocational medical training programme can occur through several different mechanisms, often with the interlinking of processes for selection for employment and selection for training.
 In some situations, the training provider performs the primary selection with employment assured for those selected into the vocational medical training programme.
-In other situations, the reverse may occur with employment into a training 'position' as the primary selection mechanism. - e.
-In situations in which selection is delegated to an employer or training provider, the MCNZ expects the training provider will work actively to obtain the cooperation of such other stakeholders in implementing its selection principles. - f.
-Strategies to increase recruitment and selection of Māori trainees should be complemented by retention policies.
-One of the MCNZ's Cultural competence, partnership and health equity work programme expectations is that (at a minimum) demographic proportionality of Māori doctors entering and completing vocational training will be achieved.
-The MCNZ considers that both the capability of all vocationally-registered doctors to be culturally safe, and increasing Māori representation in the vocationally registered medical workforce are critical to achieving health equity.
+In other situations, the reverse may occur with employment into a training 'position' as the primary selection mechanism. - d.
+In situations in which selection is delegated to an employer or training provider, the MCNZ expects the training provider will work actively to obtain the cooperation of such other stakeholders in implementing its selection principles. - e.
+Strategies to increase recruitment and selection of trainees who identify as Māori should be complemented by retention policies.
+One of the MCNZ's expectations is that (at a minimum) demographic proportionality of Māori doctors entering and completing vocational training will be achieved.
+The MCNZ considers that to achieve health equity for Māori, increasing numbers of Māori vocationally registered doctors is necessary.
+In addition, strategies should be in place to ensure all vocationally-registered doctors are culturally safe, including those identifying as Māori.